The following article is an excerpt from "A Book of Bible Study"

 The Apostle John also gave us this same teaching in 1 John 2:3-6 and 1 John 5:3-5.
 Believers will at times sin after they are saved, but the life of every believer will be characterized fundamentally by obedience and submission to God’s word, in contrast to those of the world whose lives will be characterized fundamentally by sin and self-seeking.

 Therefore, by our obedience to God’s word we give evidence that we are genuine believers.
 And every genuine believer will bear fruit to the glory of God as a result of the fact that he “abides” in the Vine, in union with Christ.
-This fruit will be produced because by God’s grace we have been called to faith in Christ (1 Peter 1:1-2, and many others), and by God’s power we abide or remain in Christ (Philippians 1:6, 1 Thessalonians 5:23-24, 1 Peter 1:3-5).
+This fruit will be produced because by God’s grace we have been called to faith in Christ (John 6:44, 1 Peter 1:1-2, many others), and by God’s power we abide or remain in Christ (Philippians 1:6, 1 Thessalonians 5:23-24, 1 Peter 1:3-5).

 Though God has called us to faith in His Son, and our lives will be fundamentally characterized by obedience and submission to His word, we as God’s people sometimes sin by disobeying Him.
 As we saw in the previous chapter, Paul revealed his own struggle with sin in Romans 7, and he did so in order that we might understand the struggle against sin that every believer will experience.